Tucson and Tombstone Western Adventure

 Later, arrive in Tucson and visit your choice of attraction, covering your own admission upon arrival.

 1) The Arizona-Sonoran Desert Museum, which for a half-century has enchanted millions of visitors with its exhibits of live animals in astonishingly natural settings.
-At the same time, the Museum has gained a worldwide repute in the scientific community as an institution committed to researching and protecting the land, plants, and the animals of the Sonoran Desert region.
+At the same time, the Museum has gained a worldwide recognition in the scientific community as an institution committed to researching and protecting the land, plants, and the animals of the Sonoran Desert region.
+The Desert Museum is a zoo, natural history museum and botanical garden, all in one place!
+Exhibits re-create the natural landscape of the Sonoran Desert Region so realistically you find yourself eye-to-eye with mountain lions, prairie dogs, Gila monsters, and more.
+Within the Museum grounds, are more than 300 animal species and 1,200 kinds of plants.
+There are almost 2 miles of paths traversing 21 acres of beautiful desert.
+Admission $21.95+ seniors.

 Day 2: Saddle up for Tombstone Arizona.
 Find out why Tombstone is known as “The Town Too Tough To Die.”
 Explore the Crystal Palace Saloon, OK Corral, walk the streets where the gunslingers of old carried out their infamous shoot-outs.
-See the World’s Largest Rose Tree.
-Shopping for jewelry, rocks and minerals is excellent.
+See the World’s Largest Rose Tree. shopping for jewelry, rocks and minerals is excellent, lots of small museums to look at.
 Truly an Historical American Landmark, Tombstone is America’s best example of our 1880 western heritage, which is well preserved with original 1880’s buildings and artifacts featured in numerous museums.
 Big Nose Kate’s and the Crystal Palace Saloon, and other cafes, offer plenty of choice for a no-host lunch.
+When you are tired of shopping just take a rest on one of the many benches and watch history go by.

-Day 3: After a short ride, arrive at San Xavier del Bac Co-op.
-This 860 acre organic farm, produces traditional Native American crops, including alfalfa, mesquite, beans and corn.
-Before turning westward towards Yuma, visit San Xavier del Bac Mission known as “the white dove of the desert“.
+Day 3: After breakfast and a short ride, arrive at Mission San Xavier del Bac known as “the white dove of the desert“.
 Step inside for a look at the art and architecture of this beloved Arizona treasure.
+Just a drive down the road is the ASARCO Mine Discovery Center with plenty of time for your self paced tour learning about copper mining and an awesome gift store.

-$289 pp/do … escorted tour includes 1 night accommodations at Desert Diamond Hotel and Casino, with breakfast morning and a welcome reception, 1-night accommodations at Sierra Vista Suites with complementary light dinner and breakfast, admission to Rooster Cogburn Ostrich Farm, tour at San Xavier del Bac Co-op, and deluxe motorcoach transportation. $409 single.
+$275 pp/do … escorted tour includes 2 nights accommodations at Desert Diamond Hotel and Casino, with breakfast each morning and a welcome reception upon arrival, admission to Rooster Cogburn Ostrich Farm with feed and deluxe motorcoach transportation. $399 single.
+Note: Sonoran Desert Museum admission and Old Tucson Studios pricing subject to change without notice

 Sunday – Tuesday